-You’ll probably want to check out my earlier article about the history of coins and coin collecting first.
+You’ll probably want to check out our earlier article about the history of coins and coin collecting first.

 Now, onto how U.S. coins have been made throughout the years…

-Later on, the first American coins made in the U.S. mints were made by using screw presses.
-It took three men to operate a screw press, some on each end of a weighted iron bar and another man seated in front of the press.
+It took 3 men to operate a screw press — 2 on each end of a weighted iron bar and 1 seated in front of the press.
 (Animals were sometimes used to power the presses.)

-When the more efficient presses finally came along, the old steam press was taken from its home at the mint and placed in a museum.
+When the more efficient coin presses finally came along in 1838, the old steam press was taken from its home at the mint and placed in a museum.
 The New Orleans Mint was opened.

 In early years, producing coins took a lot of time and was very hard work.

-In comparison, today’s Philadelphia and Denver Mints use modernized machines perform a version of the same work done in 1792 and can produce more than 75 million coins in 24 hours almost effortlessly.
-WOW… Now that’s a lot of coins!
+Today, the Philadelphia and Denver Mints use modernized machines perform a version of the same work done in 1792.
+They can produce more than 75 million coins in 24 hours almost effortlessly — now that’s a lot of coins!

-The United States Mint operates 6 facilities across the United States with each facility performing unique functions.
-Current facilities are located in: Washington, DC; Philadelphia, PA; West Point, NY; Fort Knox, KY; Denver, CO; and San Francisco, CA.
+The United States Mint currently operates 6 facilities across the United States with each facility performing unique functions.

 Here’s how money gets into circulation after it leaves the U.S. Mint.